absurdprofit/react-motion-router/README.md

 All data passed to the navigate function is accessible on the target screen through the route prop.

 Parameters can also be parsed from URL parameters for example a pathname with a search part such as `/slides?hero=0` will be parsed into an object with key `hero` and value `0`.
-To customise this behaviour you can pass a custom deserialiser or serialiser function to the `Router` component which will be used to convert between URL parameters and React Motion Router parameters and vice-versa.
+To customise this behaviour you can pass a custom deserializer or serializer function to the `Router` component which will be used to convert between URL parameters and React Motion Router parameters and vice-versa.

 ```
 <Router
     config={{
-        paramsSerialiser: (params) => {
+        paramsSerializer: (params) => {
             const searchPart = new URLSearchParams(params).toString()

             return btoa(searchPart); // search encoded as Base64 string
         },
-        paramsDeserialiser: (b64SearchPart) => {
+        paramsDeserializer: (b64SearchPart) => {
             const searchPart = atob(b64SearchPart.slice(1)); // start after the ?
             const searchParams = new URLSearchParams(searchPart);